Sep 29, 2020

 What Is The Average Home Insurance Deductible In Ontario?

-A typical deductible for home insurance is $1,000, although many homeowners opt for a higher $2000 deductible.
+A typical deductible is $1,000, although many homeowners opt for a higher $2000 deductible.
 This includes condo owners.
 For renters, they commonly have $500 deductibles.

 Does this mean it’s the best deductible for home insurance?
 Not necessarily.
-You may be able to increase or decrease your home insurance deductible to set it at a number that is advantageous to you – either paying less out of pocket or saving annually on your home insurance premium.
+You may be able to increase or decrease your home insurance deductible to set it at a number that is advantageous to you – either paying less out of pocket or saving annually.

 Why Is My Home Insurance Deductible Increasing?

-When it comes time to renew your home insurance policy, you may notice that your home insurance deductible has increased.
+When it comes time to renew your policy, you may notice that your home insurance deductible has increased.
 Why is this the case?
 It’s most likely a result of filing too many claims.
-Those small claims here and there can add up and have an impact on your home insurance.
+Those small claims here and there can add up and have an impact on your coverage.

 If you find yourself in this situation, it’s important to compare home insurance quotes to make sure you get the coverage, and deductible, that meets your current needs.